 Unlike the dinosaurs, we have the means to prevent catastrophic impacts. ~ B612 Foundation

 Unlike dinosaurs, we can see the consequences of our actions.
 And unlike dinosaurs, humans have the imagination to create a better future, for ourselves and for all life.

 Humans promote life, consciousness, and love.
 Humans foster greater life and love here on Earth and elsewhere in the universe.
 As just one example among many visionaries, Elon Musk imagines that humans can create greener technologies and colonize space.
 To realize his vision, he has created Tesla Motor company to create electric vehicles and SpaceX, a company that makes low cost, reliable rockets.

 Human imagination also helps lift millions of people from economic poverty.
-Muhammad Yunus, “Banker to the Poor” who won the Noble Peace Prize for his work on micro-loans to poor people, imagined that within 30 years, there will no longer be radical poverty on Earth.
+Muhammad Yunus, “Banker to the Poor” won the Noble Peace Prize for his work on micro-loans to poor people.
+He imagined that within 30 years, there will no longer be radical poverty on Earth.
 His vision is becoming a reality faster than he envisioned!
 According to the World Bank, the proportion of the population living in extreme economic poverty fell from over 40 percent in 1981 to around 21 percent in 2008.

 While lack of imagination has threatened extinction for many animals, a hopeful imagination is protecting endangered species.
 The Species Survival Plan, begun in 1981 by the American Association of Zoos and Aquariums, seeks to ensure the survival of selected species in zoos and aquariums, most of which are threatened or endangered in the wild.